unixorn/sysadmin-reading-list/README.md

 There are GUI versions of vim and emacs that have ardent followers.

 [Atom](https://atom.io/) is a fairly new editor with significant traction and plugin ecosystem.
+[Sublime Text](http://sublimetext.com) is another editor with an extensive plugin ecosystem and arguably one of the inspirations for Atom.

 ## Blogs and Podcasts